Home Contact Us FAQ's SiteMap

 Evaluating Asian Candidates

 When assessing senior level candidates, there are certain attributes that are consistent across most cultures.
-However, there are some important differences among the world’s different regions and Asia is no different.
+However, there are some important differences among the world’s regions and Asia also has unique charactistics.
 Some of the special differences that are unique to the Asia Pacific region are discussed below.

 1. Career Stability